-Rite Aid administers vaccinations without an appointment.
+Rite Aid administers COVID vaccinations and booster shots without an appointment daily from 2 pm to 3 pm.
 Click here to find a list of stores.

 To register for a COVID-19 vaccine with the City of Philadelphia Department of Health, Philadelphia residents can complete the City of Philadelphia’s Vaccine Interest Form at www.phila.gov/vaccineinterest.
 You can also call the Health Department at (215) 685-5488 or email firstname.lastname@example.org.

-Click here to register for vaccination with the City of Philadelphia
+Click here to register for vaccination or booster shots with the City of Philadelphia

 Pennsylvania (outside of Philadelphia)